MicrosoftDocs/win32/desktop-src/Virtual/msvm-virtualsystemsettingdatacomponent.md

 ---
 title: Msvm\_VirtualSystemSettingDataComponent class
-description: A generic association used to establish 'part of' relationships between one instance of CIM\_VirtualSystemSettingData and one or more instances of CIM\_ResourceAllocationSettingData. ms.assetid: '8e13bfb2-d0a6-4d4c-a19c-9a9645f7e098'
+description: A generic association used to establish part of relationships between one instance of CIM\_VirtualSystemSettingData and one or more instances of CIM\_ResourceAllocationSettingData. ms.assetid: 8e13bfb2-d0a6-4d4c-a19c-9a9645f7e098
+keywords:
+- Msvm_VirtualSystemSettingDataComponent class Hyper-V
-keywords: ["Msvm_VirtualSystemSettingDataComponent class Hyper-V", "Msvm_VirtualSystemSettingDataComponent class Hyper-V , described"]
+- Msvm_VirtualSystemSettingDataComponent class Hyper-V , described
 topic_type:
 - apiref
 api_name: